 The General Plan is comprised of an introductory Strategic Framework section and the following elements: Land Use and Community Planning; Mobility; Economic Prosperity; Public Facilities, Services, and Safety; Urban Design; Recreation; Historic Preservation; Conservation; and Noise.
-The Housing Element update was adopted separately in 2013 and is provided under separate cover from the rest of the 2008 General Plan.
+The Housing Element update was adopted separately in 2021 and is provided under separate cover from the rest of the 2008 General Plan.
+The City is also in the process of preparing an Environmental Justice Element.
 The policies within each element were developed with ten guiding principles in mind.
 These principles are to achieve: